With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreBalsam Center Adult Recovery Unit is a mental health clinic in Waynesville, North Carolina, located at 91 Timberlane Road, 28786.
-Balsam Center Adult Recovery Unit offers telemedicine/telehealth, hospital inpatient treatment and outpatient treatment.
-Balsam Center Adult Recovery Unit provides psychotropic medication, activity therapy and behavior modification to young adults, seniors 65 or older and adults.
-Balsam Center Adult Recovery Unit also supports people with trauma, LGBT and clients referred from the court/judicial system.
-Some other services provided by Balsam Center Adult Recovery Unit include family psychoeducation, psychosocial rehabilitation services and suicide prevention services.
+Balsam Center Adult Recovery Unit offers hospital inpatient treatment, telemedicine/telehealth and outpatient treatment.
+Balsam Center Adult Recovery Unit provides behavior modification, integrated dual diagnosis disorder treatment and activity therapy to adults, seniors 65 or older and young adults.
+Balsam Center Adult Recovery Unit also supports clients referred from the court/judicial system, people with serious mental illness and LGBT.
+Some other services provided by Balsam Center Adult Recovery Unit include mentoring/peer support/consumer-run services, case management and family psychoeducation.

 Learn MoreHaywood Regional Medical Center is a mental health facility in Clyde, NC, located at 262 Leroy George Drive, in the 28721 zip code.
 Haywood Regional Medical Center provides hospital inpatient treatment.
-Haywood Regional Medical Center provides dialectical behavior therapy, group therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
+Haywood Regional Medical Center provides trauma therapy, individual psychotherapy and activity therapy to seniors 65 or older, adults and young adults.
 Haywood Regional Medical Center also supports seniors or older adults.
 Some other services available at Haywood Regional Medical Center include suicide prevention services, family psychoeducation and diet and exercise counseling.

 Learn MoreOasis Day Treatment Program is a mental health center in Asheville, North Carolina, located at 108 Elk Mountain Road, 28804 zip code.
 Oasis Day Treatment Program provides partial hospitalization/day treatment.
-Oasis Day Treatment Program offers couples/family therapy, individual psychotherapy and behavior modification to children / adolescents.
-Oasis Day Treatment Program also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
-More services available at Oasis Day Treatment Program include suicide prevention services, education services and case management.
+Oasis Day Treatment Program offers activity therapy, trauma therapy and individual psychotherapy to children / adolescents.
+Oasis Day Treatment Program also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
+More services available at Oasis Day Treatment Program include suicide prevention services, education services and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.